 The colour of your gown and hood will depend on the degree or diploma you have been awarded.
 You can see the different types to take note here.

 Where and when can I have photographs taken?

-Professional photographers from Success Photography will be available to take studio photographs from 8 am – 6 pm in the Newton building on the day of your graduation.
+Professional photographers from Success Photography will be available to take studio photographs from 8 am – 6 pm in the Pavilion building on the day of your graduation.

 Advance booking is recommended to avoid queuing on the day and to take advantage of their discounted online price.
 Contact Success Photography via their website.
 The photographer will charge a sitting fee on the day if you have not pre-booked a time slot.